Sarjuuk/aowow/README.md

 This is a complete rewrite of the serverside php code and update to the clientside javascripts from 2008 to something 2013ish.

 I myself take no credit for the clientside scripting, design and layout that these php-scripts cater to.
-Also, this project is not meant to be used for commercial puposes of any kind!
+Also, this project is not meant to be used for commercial purposes of any kind!

 ## Requirements